 directing & writing

 Hamish believes that the theatre is one of the last places where we listen to people in real time, in real space, without interruption.
 He thinks that this grants us a unique ability to confront, console, and genuinely surprise our audience.
-In no other form do we request the undivided attention of humans we’ve never met, and this is why plays, when they succeed, are such a wonderful means of bringing us closer together.
+In no other form do we request the undivided attention of humans we’ve never met, and this is why theatre, when it succeeds, is a magnificent means of bringing us closer together.

 (lyrics & book; original workshop director)